However, there are three major things we fail to do to increase our savings.

 This is how it usually goes.
-I often walk to the shopping mall nearby on the weekends when I’m bored, especially prior to starting Frugal Asian Finance.
+I often walk to the shopping mall nearby on the weekends when I’m bored, especially prior to starting my blog.
 I think of it as a workout and a change of atmosphere.

 I find the mall more interesting than walking outside because there’s more to see.
 Also, they have AC in the summer and heating in the winter (I know I’m so spoiled).

 When walking around, I’ll see some pretty dresses.
 I’ll tell myself to try them on just to see if it looks nice.
 If the dress doesn’t look good on me, I’ll put it back on the rack.

 But if a dress takes my breath away, the first thought that pops into my head is: “This dress was made for ME.”
 And then I’ll think about how I’m still young and should enjoy my youth and look beautiful for Mr. FAF to be proud.
 And then I bring the dress home.

 One time I bought two dresses for $100/each.
 The happiness lasted for a couple of months and then disappeared.
 However, to be fair, I still get compliments on those dresses whenever I wear them.

 My maximum budget for a dress is $100 if it’s extremely beautiful.
 But I want to find those within the $10-$20 range.
 Normally, $35 would be the max I’m willing to pay for a dress that I like.

 I’ve searched for dresses at thrift stores a couple of times but haven’t had much success.
 I guess I just need to keep looking.